Titanium dioxide: Research as an ingestible nanomaterial

+Size distribution analyses showed that batches of food-grade TiO₂, which is produced with a target particle size in the 200–300 nm range for optimal pigmentation qualities, include a nanoparticle-sized fraction as inevitable byproduct of the manufacturing processes.

+Inhalation

 Titanium dioxide dust, when inhaled, has been classified by the International Agency for Research on Cancer (IARC) as an IARC Group 2B carcinogen, meaning it is possibly carcinogenic to humans.
 The US National Institute for Occupational Safety and Health recommends two separate exposure limits.
 NIOSH recommends that fine TiO_{2} particles be set at an exposure limit of 2.4 mg/m3, while ultrafine TiO_{2} be set at an exposure limit of 0.3 mg/m3, as time-weighted average concentrations up to 10 hours a day for a 40-hour work week.

+Although no evidence points to acute toxicity, recurring concerns have been expressed about nanophase forms of these materials.
+Studies of workers with high exposure to TiO2 particles indicate that even at high exposure there is no adverse effect to human health.

 Environmental waste introduction

 Titanium dioxide (TiO₂) is mostly introduced into the environment as nanoparticles via wastewater treatment plants.
 Cosmetic pigments including titanium dioxide enter the wastewater when the product is washed off into sinks after cosmetic use.
 Once in the sewage treatment plants, pigments separate into sewage sludge which can then be released into the soil when injected into the soil or distributed on its surface.
 99% of these nanoparticles wind up on land rather than in aquatic environments due to their retention in sewage sludge.
 In the environment, titanium dioxide nanoparticles have low to negligible solubility and have been shown to be stable once particle aggregates are formed in soil and water surroundings.
 In the process of dissolution, water-soluble ions typically dissociate from the nanoparticle into solution when thermodynamically unstable.
 TiO2 dissolution increases when there are higher levels of dissolved organic matter and clay in the soil.
 However, aggregation is promoted by pH at the isoelectric point of TiO2 (pH= 5.8) which renders it neutral and solution ion concentrations above 4.5 mM.